Selling Your Home Requires Preparation. Here are 5 Tips for How To Declutter…

 There’s not much that can make me want to clean.
 But if you’re paying me to do it?
 Suddenly the task becomes MUCH more appealing.

-Selling items you’ve made the decision to part with in places like Craigslist or local Facebook yard sales is quick and easy.
+Selling items you’ve made the decision to part with through websites like Craigslist or local Facebook yard sales is quick and easy.

-If you’ve never bought or sold items this way, we have a great article on how to use Craigslist and Facebook yard sales here, and a printable resource on selling strategies, tips & tricks for Craigslist and FB yard sales for our subscribers here.
+If you’ve never bought or sold items this way, we have a great article on how to use Craigslist and Facebook yard sales here.

 Last but far from least, while you’re hauling out the bulky pieces of furniture, and clearing extra ladles from the kitchen drawers, don’t forget to depersonalize.